 What is a Static IP address?

-Static IPs are essential for any freelancer, hobbyist or business with a robust online presence, as it facilitates hosting online services while providing security and user experience benefits.
+Static IPs are essential for any freelancer, hobbyist or business with a robust online presence, as it facilitates hosting online services while providing cyber security and user experience benefits.

 What is an IP Address?